arifkyi/Generate-GSM-wave-RF-Transmit/README.md

 # Generate-GSM-wave-RF-Transmit
-This repository is only hints for the installation Firt you just need to use the Ubuntu, me my self use Ubuntu 18
+This repository is only hints for the installation first you just need to use in the Ubuntu,and android

-and
+* Ubuntu *
+we use version 18

 <b>run this command below to make update and installation</b>